CyCraft/magnetar/docs/docs-main/write-data/index.md

 > If the insert promise only resolves **after** the remote store API call, how is this Optimistic UI?

 Awaiting an insert promise will never be _Optimistic_!
-However, when you insert a new document, your _local_ store is responsible for generating a new ID and saving the data in your module's cache.
+However, when you insert a new document, your _cache_ store is responsible for generating a new ID and saving the data in your module's cache.
 This part is done immediately and is therefore _Optimistic_!

 > How can I achieve Optimistic UI then?
 (How can I display changes immediately in the UI?)